Richard Frothingham Jr.

-Richard Frothingham Jr. (January 31, 1812 – January 29, 1880) was a Massachusetts historian, journalist, and politician.
+Richard Frothingham Jr. (January 31, 1812 – January 29, 1880) was an American historian, journalist, and politician from Massachusetts.
 Frothingham was a proprietor and managing editor of The Boston Post.
-He also served in the Massachusetts House of Representatives, and as the second mayor of Charlestown, Massachusetts, in the United States.
+He also served in the Massachusetts House of Representatives, and as the second mayor of Charlestown, Massachusetts, in what is now Boston.

 Early life

-Frothingham was born in Charlestown, Massachusetts to Richard and Mary (Thompson) Frothingham.
+Frothingham was born in Charlestown, Massachusetts, to Richard and Mary (Thompson) Frothingham.
 He attended school in Charlestown.

 Journalistic career

 Frothingham was a proprietor, and from 1852 to 1865, a managing editor of, The Boston Post.

 Politics

 He was a member of the Massachusetts state legislature in 1839, 1840, 1842, 1849, and 1850, and mayor of Charlestown from 1851 to 1853.
 Frothingham was a delegate to the 1852 Democratic National Convention.
 During the 1852 election, Frothingham was an energetic supporter of Franklin Pierce for President.
 He was also a delegate to the 1876 Democratic National Convention.

 Writings

 He devoted much of his time to historical study, and published, in addition to many pamphlets, magazine articles and addresses: